Anne Beatts: Television

 At SNL, she was nominated for an Emmy five times, winning once.
-Beatts created the 1982 CBS sitcom Square Pegs starring a young Sarah Jessica Parker and Jami Gertz, and additionally appeared in uncredited guest spots on the early SNL.
+Beatts created the 1982 CBS sitcom Square Pegs starring Sarah Jessica Parker and Jami Gertz, and additionally appeared in uncredited guest spots on the early SNL.
 For Square Pegs, Beatts hired a staff of five women writers, believing they would be best able to voice the experiences of a teenage girl, but the network compelled her to include a male writer, Andy Borowitz, to connect with a broader audience.

 Beatts wrote the book for the 1985 Ellie Greenwich jukebox musical Leader of the Pack.

 Starting in 1987, she produced the first season of The Cosby Show spinoff A Different World.

 In 2000 she won a Writers Guild Award for Best Comedy/Variety show for her part in writing the Saturday Night Live: 25th Anniversary Special.